 What to Do to Treat It

 3. Start doing eccentric biceps curls.
 See the second image.
 Using light weights, focus on slowly lowering the weight instead of lifting.
-It should take 4-5 seconds to lower the weight.
+It should take 4-5 seconds to lower the weight, and 1 second to lift up.
 Perform 2 sets of 20 every day, twice.

-4. See a massage therapist - we can check the Biceps and the Rotator cuff, relax the tissue so the healing is optimal, and check to make sure other muscles are not compensating for the Biceps work.
+4. See a massage therapist - we can examine the Biceps tendons and the Rotator cuff, relax the tissues so healing is optimal, and check to make sure other muscles are not compensating for the Biceps work.